Monostegia: Distribution

 Distribution is holarctic, from Europe to Asia Minor and the Caucasus in the south, through to Siberia.
 Though it was only introduced to North America from Europe in the 1950s, where it naturalised, its range continues to expand.
-In 1979 its North American distribution was from Quebec to New Jersey, and west to Ontario and Ohio but was detected as far west as Washington state in 2016 in the United States and in Canada from Alberta in the west to the Maritimes in the east.
+In 1979 its distribution in North America was from Quebec to New Jersey, and west to Ontario and Ohio, but in 2016 it was also detected as far west as Washington in the United States and from Alberta to the Maritimes in Canada.

 Economic importance

-Sawflys are folivore phytophages (plant eating).
-Monostegias economic importance lies in the destructive habits of its caterpillar-like larvae which feed on the leaves of plants of the family Primulaceae, principally Lysimachia (such as yellow loosestrife, (Lysimachia terrestris)), and Anagallis (pimpernel).
+Sawflies are folivore phytophages (plant eating).
+Monostegias economic importance lies in the destructive habits of its caterpillar-like larvae, which feed on the leaves of plants of the family Primulaceae, principally Lysimachia (such as yellow loosestrife, (Lysimachia terrestris)), and Anagallis (pimpernel).
 Original reports in North America involved Lysimachia nummularia as the host plant, but L. terrestris was identified in the 1960s.

 Life cycle

 Two (bivoltine) to three (multivoltine) generations per year occur, depending on the length of the summer season, with some larvae over wintering, otherwise the larvae mature in July, emerging from the soil as adults in August.
 Larvae that winter in the soil pupate in the spring to emerge in June.

 Adults are thelyotokous, females being produced from unfertilised eggs, and males are rare.
 The emerging female alights the underside of leaves at the top of the host plant, and contain 30–70 eggs, which they deposit over the space of about a week, and live for about a further week. the female penetrates the leaf with her ovipositor, depositing the eggs into the cavity, usually two at a time, moving from the distal leaf towards the stem, forming an egg cluster of between 6 and 16 eggs.